Amazon.com is without a doubt one of the most if not the most popular affiliate programme worldwide.

 My advice is to become an Amazon affiliate once you see traffic coming to your site; roughly at around 3 to 4 months.
 This time frame allows you to build out your new site by adding quality content.

 Amazon has stores specifically for individual countries.
-These are United States, United Kingdom, Germany, France, Japan, Canada, China, Italy, Spain, India, Brazil, and Mexico.
+These are United States, United Kingdom, Germany, France, Japan, Canada, China, Italy, Spain, India, Brazil, Mexico, and the newest one Australia.

 What does it mean for you?
 If you target all these countries regarding audience, you would need to apply with each affiliate store individually.
 For instance, your primary audience is coming from the U.S., Canada, and the United Kingdom.
-To earn commission from these customers, you need to be affiliated with each of these stores.
+To earn commission from these customers, you need have an affiliate account with each of these stores.

 Sounds complicated?
 How the heck do I put all these affiliate links in?
 Don’t you worry – help is on the way …